 Sports and Leisure Activities

-Your new knee joint is designed for activities of daily living, not high impact sports.
+Your new hip joint is designed for activities of daily living, not high impact sports.
 Walking, swimming and cycling are recommended.
-High impact sports, such as jogging or running, playing tennis or repeated heavy lifting can affect the function and lifespan of your new knee joint.
+High impact sports, such as jogging or running, playing tennis or repeated heavy lifting can affect the function and lifespan of your new hip joint.
 Speak to your surgeon or physiotherapist about your lifestyle and specific activity goals.

 This information is intended for residents of Australia only.